 But for the international community, they are not a priority.

-Tell the Department for International Development (DFID) to increase funding for victims of conflict and military abuses in Burma.
+Tell the Foreign, Commonwealth & Development Office (FCDO) to increase funding for victims of conflict and military abuses in Burma.